Gay village: South Africa

 Cape Town is a global destination for gay tourism, and is known as Africa's gay capital.
-The city is regarded as one of the friendliest in the world towards LGBTQIA+ individuals.
+The city is regarded as one of the friendliest in the world towards LGBTQ individuals.

-Just beside Cape Town's central business district is the gayborhood of De Waterkant, which features a Pink Lane tour route past numerous LGBT-related establishments, installed to celebrate the local LGBT community's history and diversity.
+Just beside Cape Town's central business district is the gayborhood of De Waterkant, which features a Pink Lane tour route past numerous LGBTQ-related establishments, installed to celebrate the local LGBTQ community's history and diversity.
 The suburb's permanent rainbow crosswalk is the official starting point of the city's annual Pride March, one of the events that takes place during the Cape Town Pride festival.

 North America

 United States

 Data from the 2010 United States census showed that Provincetown, Massachusetts, had the most gay couples out of any city in the United States.
 Provincetown, or Ptown, was also voted "Best Resort Town in 2011" by Gaycities.com.
 The town had far more gay marriages than straight marriages performed since 2003 when Massachusetts legalized same-sex marriage.
 The town's various businesses sponsor Gay Men's Week, Women's Week, Bear Week, Family Week (for same-sex families), and their version of a gay pride parade, Carnival.
 Famous gay residents currently include journalist Andrew Sullivan, filmmaker John Waters, and comedian Kate Clinton.